Skip to contents

 encoding.digits

-an integer specifying the rounding digits for the encoding in case type is 1.
+an integer specifying the rounding digits for the piecewise linear encoding (type = 1).

 tag